yeronimuz/PowerMeter/README.md

 * It is possible to configure a new sensor in the configuration yaml file and start the powermeter.
 It will then register itself because not all sensors are known.
 The backend will save the new sensor and return the configuration with the new sensorId.
+* All parameter values are effective after a restart of the power meter application.

 # Runtime configuration updates (TODO)
 * In the remote management console application, the user may configure any device, actuator and/or sensor.